sizovs/boring-stack/README.md

 # Path to a public key used for accessing your VPS.
 Optional, defaults to ~/.ssh/hetzner.pub
 HETZNER_PUBLIC_KEY=<value>

-# Your public app domain such as sizovs.net.
-Optional, defaults to <IP address of your Hetzner VPS>.nip.io
+# Your public domain such as sizovs.net.
+Optional, defaults to <server ip>.nip.io
 DOMAIN=<value>
 ```